The JaneDear Girls (album): Singles

 From left to right, Susie Brown and Danelle Leverett performing on the set for the "Wildflower" music video.

-"Wildflower" was released as the album's lead single on April 26, 2010, and received "steady airplay" on country radio. the JaneDear girls chose the song based on its composition and lyrics; Leverett explained that it best represented them as "independent females chasing a dream".
-Craig Shelburne of CMT praised the song as memorable, while Jonathan Keefe criticized it as unoriginal. the JaneDear girls performed "Wildflower" on various late-night talk shows, including Jimmy Kimmel Live!, and the Country Radio Seminar.
+"Wildflower" was released as the album's lead single on April 26, 2010, and received "steady airplay" on country radio. the JaneDear Girls chose the song based on its composition and lyrics; Leverett explained that it best represented them as "independent females chasing a dream".
+Craig Shelburne of CMT praised the song as memorable, while Jonathan Keefe criticized it as unoriginal. the JaneDear Girls performed "Wildflower" on various late-night talk shows, including Jimmy Kimmel Live!, and the Country Radio Seminar.
 A music video, directed by Deaton Flanigen in Adams, Tennessee, was released on June 28, 2010.
 The video appeared in the Top 20 on the Great American Country television network.
 It was nominated for Duo Video of the Year at the 2011 Country Music Association Awards; Flanigen also received a nomination for Video Director of the Year partly due to his work on the visual.
-The JaneDear girls earned a nomination for the Single by a Breakthrough Artist during the 2011 American Country Awards.
+The JaneDear Girls were nominated for Single by a Breakthrough Artist Award during the 2011 American Country Awards.
 "Wildflower" peaked at number 60 on the Hot 100 chart on February 19, 2011, and stayed on the chart for eight weeks.
 For the 2011 Year End Country Songs chart, "Wildflower" ranked at number 71.
-Deborah Evans Price of Billboard wrote that the JaneDear girls were considered a breakthrough act for 2011 based on the commercial success of "Wildflower".
+Deborah Evans Price of Billboard wrote that the JaneDear Girls were considered a breakthrough act for 2011 based on the commercial success of "Wildflower".